 - Provide and discuss aspects such as photographing your jewellery pieces and costing your work for sale

-- The goal of this course is to give the student a comprehensive overview, understanding and hands-on practical experience working with silverclay
+- You'll have a comprehensive overview, understanding and hands-on practical experience working with silver clay

 The cost per student will vary, depending on the amount of silver used, but as a rough guide, a small charm will cost approximately £6-£10 depending on the size.
 A medium-sized pendant will cost approximately £20.

 Throughout the entire course you may expect to pay on average about £120, though students working to a strict budget would be able to reduce this amount by making mainly smaller pieces

 Looking to book onto one of our Evening and Saturday courses?
 You’ll find everything you need to book your place here.

 If you have any questions about our Evening and Saturday Short Courses, you may find the answers in here.